-If you can’t find the answer to your questions below just email her email@example.com or give her a call on 0800 000 929
+If you can’t find the answer to your questions below just email me, Broni at email@example.com or give her a call on 0800 000 929

 It’s common knowledge in the fitness and sports industry that somewhere between weeks 6 and 12 of a fitness challenge, training programme or diet, many people will lose motivation, quit and even start going backwards.
 Little wonder so few challenges actually go beyond 12 weeks.
 The reasons for the drop off are very much physiological and there are easy ways to get through these patches, ways used by successful athletes and healthy, balanced, fit people all over the world.
 Learning what they are and having the chance to put them into practice will help set you up for life on any fitness regime, no matter what level you’re at.

 Reason no.2.
 20 weeks is long enough that everyone ends up being thrown a curve ball or two.
 Instead of them taking you out, our aim is to show you how to stay in the game and learn how to hit those balls for a 6, without sacrificing your health.